-Writing an MBA personal statement can seem daunting—within a relatively limited space of about three pages, you are asked to effectively communicate your professional goals and experiences, a touch of your personality, and a sense of your work ethic and drive.
+Writing an MBA personal statement can seem daunting—within a limited space of two pages, you are asked to effectively communicate your professional goals and experiences, a touch of your personality, and a sense of your work ethic and drive.
 And with the expectation that you be both concise and substantive, it can be difficult to know where to start.

-At California State University, Monterey Bay, we provide applicants to our Online MBA program with a template of five focused questions designed to guide their writing efforts.
+At California State University, Monterey Bay, we provide applicants to our Online MBA program with a template designed to guide their writing efforts.
 By following this guide and adhering to the best practices laid out below, you can avoid MBA personal statement anxiety and put your best foot forward when applying to graduate school.

 Read the Instructions Carefully

 Your first chance to demonstrate the conscientiousness and attention to detail you’ll need to succeed in graduate school comes with your personal statement.
 Not all personal statements are the same, so read all provided instructions carefully, and be sure you understand what’s being asked of you.
 At CSUMB, you’ll be asked to write in a question-and-answer format, which means you should type each question into your statement and then provide your response beneath it.
 Treat it as an interview with yourself.